Aethusa cynapium

 Aethusa cynapium (fool's parsley, fool's cicely, or poison parsley) is an annual (rarely biennial) herb in the flowering plant family Apiaceae, native to Europe, western Asia, and northwest Africa.
 It is the only member of the genus Aethusa.
 It is related to hemlock and water-dropwort, and like them it is poisonous, though less so than hemlock.
 It has been introduced into many other parts of the world and is a common weed in cultivated ground.

 Description

-It has a fusiform root and a smooth hollow branched stem growing to about 80 cm high, with much divided (ternately pinnate) smooth leaves with an unpleasant smell, and small compound umbels of small irregular white flowers.
+Aethusa cynapium has a fusiform root and a smooth hollow branched stem growing to about 80 cm high, with much divided (ternately pinnate) smooth leaves with an unpleasant smell, and small compound umbels of small irregular white flowers.

-Toxicity
+Taxonomy

+Aethusa cynapium was given its accepted scientific name by Carl Linnaeus in 1753.
+It is the sole species in the genus Aethusa which is part of the family Apiaceae.

+It has three accepted subspecies according to Plants of the World Online: